Community reports. Analyst-reviewed.

 What this blacklist is — and how it helps you

-supplemented by user-submitted reports we review.
-We mask sensitive data and mark each case by status:
+Most entries come from real client cases our analysts personally investigated and delivered, supplemented by user-submitted reports we review.
+We mask sensitive data and mark each case by status: Reported, Evidence-checked, or Confirmed.

 How to use it (quick guide)

-• Pressure & secrecy: “Don’t tell anyone,” “I’ll lose the slot,” “My commander is watching.”
+• Pressure and secrecy: “Don’t tell anyone,” “I need it today,” “I will lose my place,” or “my commander is watching.”

 When you need more than a public report